SOBotics/Belisarius/docs/index.md

 ## Background

-This bot has been developed in an attempt to help capture possible vandalism.
-This includes:
+This bot has been developed in an attempt to help capture possible vandalism by identifying edits that:

- - Removing all code
+ - remove all code
- - Replacing all content with nonsense/repeated words
+ - replace content with nonsense or repeated words
- - Adding solutions to their questions instead of posting an answer
+ - include solutions to questions
- - Removing large amounts of text from their post
+ - remove large amounts of text from the post
- - Using certain keywords or offensive language within the edit summary
+ - use certain keywords or offensive language within the edit summary

 ## Why do we need the bot?